• Skip to main content

 5. Apples

-Apples are another choice of appetite suppressant due to a couple of reasons:
+Apples are another good choice for appetite suppression for a couple of reasons:

-a.) the pectin in apples helps to regulate blood sugar levels which, in turn, helps you with hunger & cravings and
+a.) the pectin in apples helps regulate blood sugar levels which, in turn, helps you with hunger & cravings

 b.) apples are high in fiber and that helps you feel and stay full as well.